intel/zephyr.js/README.md

 #### Additional details

-See below for more details, such as increasing the space available for your application on the Arduino 101, or how to use Zephyr.js with the FRDM-K64F.
+See below for more details, such as increasing the space available for your application on the Arduino 101, or how to use ZJS with the FRDM-K64F.

 ## Contributing

-If you want to contribute code to the Zephyr.js project, first you need to fork the project.
-The next step is to send a pull request (PR) for review to the Zephyr.js repository.
+If you want to contribute code to the ZJS project, first you need to fork the project.
+The next step is to send a pull request (PR) for review to the ZJS repository.
 The PR will be reviewed by the project team members.
 You need at least two plus-ones (+1) , "Look Good To Me (LGTM)" or other positive signals for the project members.
 Once you have gained the required signals the project maintainers will merge the PR.

 ## File Descriptions
 * `zjs-env.sh` - Source this file to set environment variables and path to be able to use tools from ```scripts/``` anywhere.
 * `prj.conf` - The main configuration file for a Zephyr application; overrides settings from a defconfig file in the Zephyr tree.
-In the Zephyr.js builds, we assemble the prj.conf file at build time from other fragments.
+In the ZJS builds, we assemble the prj.conf file at build time from other fragments.
-* `prj.mdef` - Another configuration file for a Zephyr application; we use it to configure the heap size available to the Zephyr.js API.
+* `prj.mdef` - Another configuration file for a Zephyr application; we use it to configure the heap size available to the ZJS API.

 ## Subdirectories
 - `arc/` - Contains sensor subsystem code for ARC side of the Arduino 101.